corda/corda-docs/content/en/docs/corda-enterprise/4.5/operations/project-planner/corda-planning.md

 # Corda for Project Planners

-An enterprise deployment of Corda will require a variety of machines and resources depending on the role of each member of the Corda project, and the architecture of the deployment.
-It's important to define the role or roles of your organisation before beginning a project on Corda.
+A deployment of Corda Enterprise requires a variety of machines and resources depending on the role of each member of the Corda project, and the architecture of the deployment.
+It's important to define the role your organisation will play before beginning a project on Corda.

 ## Roles in a Corda business network

-When planning a to use Corda in an enterprise setting, it's important to understand the role your organisation will play in the larger business network.
-Some organisations may develop CorDapps for deployment to other networks, others may operate only their own nodes, and some organisations may take a lead role in their business network infrastructure, taking the role of Business Network Operators.
+Whether you are planning to build CorDapps for other organisations to use, or you are planning to take responsibility for a network as a Business Network Operator, you should get a good idea of the work and responsibilities of other enterprise users so you can see where you fit in.
+Keep in mind that some organisations may perform multiple roles on their network.

 ### CorDapp Developer